MartinBINARD/MartinBINARD/README.md

 ### Martin BINARD

 ### Hi there 👋

 I am Martin from France.:fr: I developed my Frond-end skills in VueJS and i am interested in Javascript frameworks.

 - 🔭 I’m currently working on my portfolio.
-- 🌱 I’m currently learning Javascript frontend frameworks.
+- 🌱 I’m currently learning TypeScript & Javascript frontend frameworks.
 - 👯 I’m looking to collaborate on project.
 - ⚡ Fun fact: By the way, i am working on Linux environment :penguin:.